Swaraj comes to the rescue of 20 Indians stranded in China

 For Daily Alerts

-New Delhi June 29: External Affairs Minister Sushma Swaraj today assured help to a group of 20 Indians stuck in China after having lost their group visa.
+New Delhi, June 29: External Affairs Minister Sushma Swaraj today assured help to a group of 20 Indians stuck in China after having lost their group visa.

 A man named Kautilya Bansal wrote to Swaraj on Twitter, requesting help for the group of 20 Indians, including an infant.